footprintanalytics/footprint-web/docs/users-guide/collections.md

----
-title: Collections
----

 # Collections

  After your team has been using Metabase for a while, you’ll probably end up with lots of saved questions.

 ![Our analytics](images/collections/our-analytics-page.png)

-Collections are the main way to organize questions, dashboards, and [models][models].
+Collections are the main way to organize questions, as well as dashboards and pulses.
 You can think of them like folders or directories.
 You can nest collections in other collections, and move collections around.
 One thing to note is that a single item, like a question or dashboard, can only be in one collection at a time (excluding parent collections).

 ## Collection types